liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 Refinements to how documents can be versioned are provided in 7.2.
-The functionality for document versioning has been expanded to let users define their own versioning policies and apply them to @product@.
-This is in addition to the existing default versioning system @product@ provides out-of-the-box.
+The functionality for document versioning has been expanded to let users define their own versioning policies and apply them to @sharepoint@.
+This is in addition to the existing default versioning system @sharepoint@ provides out-of-the-box.

 ### Business Operations